wp-plugins/robo-gallery/readme.txt

 When you open gallery media manager you'll see there list of the gallery images.
 Click on some image and on the right side you'll see images options.
 Every gallery image have custom effect field where you can select different hover effect for every image of the gallery.

-= Where specify description of the gallery images? =

-When you open gallery settings inside you'll find images manager section.
-Images manager make you able to add/edit descriptions and titles of every gallery image

-= Do you have some limits for images amount in gallery? =

-No, we don't have any limits for amount of the images in gallery

 = Do you have some limit for images size in gallery? =

 No, we don't have any limits for image size in our gallery.